AmanchukwuLab/AL-anode-free/README.md

 ## Notebooks
 The repository includes codes (Jupyter notebooks) for different purposes inside:

 1. `notebooks/active-learning`: Contains `active_learning_batch_*.ipynb` files for each batch.
+Run the notebooks to reproduce active learning result for each batch (including all data in the initial training data).
-Run the notebooks to reproduce active learning result for each batch.
+2. `notebooks/active-learning_only-LFP-data`: Contains `active_learning_batch_*.ipynb` files for each batch.
+Run the notebooks to reproduce active learning result for each batch (including all data in the initial training data).
-2. `notebooks/screening`: Contains notebooks for screening original unlabeled repositories (eMolecules, PubChem) based on undesired chemical moeities, synthesizability, & ionic conductivity
+3. `notebooks/screening`: Contains notebooks for screening original unlabeled repositories (eMolecules, PubChem) based on undesired chemical moeities, synthesizability, & ionic conductivity
-3. `notebooks/manuscript-plots`: Contains notebooks for reproducing figures in the main text
+4. `notebooks/manuscript-plots`: Contains notebooks for reproducing figures in the main text

 ## Model checkpoints
 All trained model checkpoints are stored inside directory `models/batch-*` containing four files named `pairwise_batch*.pkl`, `rq_batch*.pkl`, `matern_batch*.pkl`, and `rbf-ess_batch*.pkl` for each of the four surrogate models in each batch used in this study.